physicist155/physicist155/README.md

 ### 👨‍🔬 About Me :
 I am a physics undergrad student from Brazil.
-- 💻 I’m currently enrolled in a Human Resources internship in Vivo Telefonica.
+- 💻 I’m currently enrolled in a Undergrad Research Project in LFA-USP.

 - 🔎 Also, I'm interested in ...
 Well, that's a good question!